akiomiyao/ped/README.md

 ```
 perl qsub_kmer.pl ERR3063487 ERR3063486
 ```
-- ERR3063487.kmer is list of polymorphic edge.
+- ERR3063487.kmer is the list of polymorphic edge.
-  SNPs tagged with first 19-mer will be used for genetic analysis,
+  SNPs tagged with first 19-mer will be used for the genetic analysis,
   such as segregation analysis.
-  The 19-mer can be used for identifire (name) for analysis.
+  The 19-mer can be used as the identifire (*i.e.* name) for analysis.

 ## Examples of result
-A part of SNP list of bidirectional method is
+A part of SNP list of the bidirectional method is
 ```
 1       994949  C       T       11      50      0       21      17      H
 1       994962  G       T       1       50      0       21      0